armbrustlab/armbrustlab.github.io/_pages/home.md

 ---
 layout: single
 excerpt: "The Armbrust Lab is a biological oceanography lab at the University of Washington.
-Our work uses molecular approaches and combines lab-based and field-based studies to address basic questions about the function of marine ecosystems."
+Our work uses molecular and flow cytometric approaches and combines lab-based and field-based studies to address basic questions about the function of marine ecosystems."
 header:
   overlay_image: /assets/images/Hood-canal-diatoms-2007.jpg
   overlay_filter: 0.25